 After you complete the three-step process of documenting your disability and have had accommodations approved, you will need to follow office procedures to access your approved accommodations.
 The accommodations for which you have been approved will appear on your accommodation letter for the semester or year.
 Please note, not all students are eligible for all or any of the following accommodations.

 Returning students requesting accommodation letters for the upcoming semester should submit this form.

-If you need to request a change in your accommodations, please schedule an appointment with your ASAC counselor.
+If you need to request a change in your accommodations, please schedule an appointment with your Disability Access Advisor.

 You are responsible for providing your instructors with a copy of your accommodation letter either electronically or in hard copy.
 Instructors are not obligated to accommodate your disability until they receive your current letter of accommodation.
 Accommodations are not applied retroactively.